hikagura99/Tree-Height-Calculator/README.md

 * Conversion from one system to the other at the end;
 * String comparing to check the choice made;
 * An error message in case the distance is set to 0.

+If you stumble upon here, feel free to make suggestions (and please explain them to me I'm still learning lol).